DepthMuun/gfn/README.md

 </div>

-> 💡 **"Intelligence is not statistical correlation; it is the continuous evolution of a persistent world-state governed by physical invariants."**
->
-> — *The GFN Paradigm*

 ---

-## 🎯 What is GFN?
+## What is GFN?

-**Geometric Flow Networks (GFN)** represent a fundamental paradigm shift in neural architecture.
-Instead of treating computation as token-to-token correlation (Attention), **GFN treats intelligence as a trajectory** within a high-integrity dynamical system.
+**Geometric Flow Networks (GFN)** represent a fundamental shift in how neural architectures process sequential information.
+Instead of relying on token-to-token correlation mechanisms (Attention), GFN treats intelligence as a trajectory through a high-integrity dynamical system.

-### The Core Insight
+### Core Concept

 ```
 ┌─────────────────────────────────────────────────────────────┐